- Why should I coParent?

 - How does using coParenter save me money?

 coParenter saves you and your coParent money by helping you resolve conflict with an on-demand coParenter Professional, instead of hiring attorneys and taking those issues to court.

 - Are coParenter Professionals licensed?

-All coParenter Professionals are fully licensed in their respective fields and are typically family law attorneys, therapists, social workers or retired bench officers with strong conflict resolution backgrounds, certifications, and training.
-In addition to their professional licensing and experience, our coParenting professionals are overseen by our co-founder Hon.
+All coParenter Professionals are fully licensed or certified in their respective fields and are typically family law attorneys, therapists, social workers or retired bench officers with strong conflict resolution backgrounds, certifications, and training.
+In addition to their professional qualifications and experience, our coParenting professionals are overseen by our co-founder Hon.
 Sherrill A. Ellsworth (ret.) ensuring they have the proper guidance to resolve coParenting issues on this platform.

 - What if my coParent won’t join?
 Can I still use the app?

 While it is not necessary for both parents to join coParenter, the platform works best when both parents subscribe.
 If you’re coParent is unwilling to join, or you’d prefer not to have them on the platform, we have SoloMode that allows you to communicate with your coParent via SMS.
 The subscribing parent can maintain an organized, cohesive and secure record of all communication, attempts to resolve issues and agreements reached.
 Showing that you have made a good faith effort to resolve conflict is crucial if you do end up in court- especially when arguing over attorney fees.
 If one parent refuses to use coParenter after a Judge has made an order to do so, they may be held in contempt.
 Regardless of any potential for court, coParenter is a valuable tool to assist you in making the best decisions for your children.

 - How do you protect my privacy?

 We use biometric (fingerprint) access if your device supports it.
 We store your password encrypted in our database to ensure protection in case of any sort of intrusion.
 We use industry best practices for our infrastructure to help ensure your privacy is protected.